dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 Please refer to the `METplus use case documentation
 <https://metplus.readthedocs.io/en/develop/generated/model_applications/s2s/UserScript_obsPrecip_obsOnly_Hovmoeller.html#sphx-glr-generated-model-applications-s2s-userscript-obsprecip-obsonly-hovmoeller-py>`_
-for instructions on how to generate a Hovmoeller diagram:
+for instructions on how to generate a Hovmoeller diagram.